Charles IV of Spain: Reign

-In 1788, Charles III died and Charles IV succeeded to the throne and ruled for the next two decades.
+In 1788, Charles III died; Charles IV succeeded to the throne and ruled for the next two decades.
 Even though he had a profound belief in the sanctity of the monarchy and kept up the appearance of an absolute, powerful king, Charles never took more than a passive part in his own government.
 The affairs of government were left to his wife, Maria Luisa, and the man he appointed first minister, Manuel de Godoy.
 Charles occupied himself with hunting in the period that saw the outbreak of the French Revolution, the executions of his Bourbon relative Louis XVI of France and his queen, Marie Antoinette, and the rise of Napoleon Bonaparte.
 Ideas of the Age of Enlightenment had come to Spain with the accession of the first Spanish Bourbon, Philip V. Charles' father, Charles III, had pursued an active policy of reform that sought to reinvigorate Spain politically and economically and make the Spanish Empire more closely an appendage of the metropole.
 Charles III was an active, working monarch with experienced first ministers to help reach decisions.
 Charles IV, by contrast, was a do-nothing king, with a domineering wife and an inexperienced but ambitious first minister, Godoy.
 The combination of a king not up to the task of governance, the queen widely perceived to take lovers (including Godoy) and the first minister with an agenda of his own earned the monarchy increased alienation from its subjects.

 Upon ascending to the throne, Charles IV intended to maintain the policies of his father and, accordingly, retained his prime minister, the Count of Floridablanca.
 Floridablanca avoided war with Great Britain in the Nootka Sound crisis, where a minor trade and navigation dispute off the west coast of Vancouver Island in 1789 could have blown up into a major conflict.
 Spain could have drawn on its French ally in support against Britain but they refused.
-In a humiliating move Floridablanca had no choice but to capitulate to British terms and thereby negotiated with them.
+In a humiliating move, Floridablanca had no choice but to capitulate to British terms and thereby negotiated with them.
 In 1792, political and personal enemies ousted Floridablanca from office, replacing him with the Count of Aranda.
 However, in the wake of the war against Republican France, the liberal-leaning Count of Aranda was himself replaced by Manuel de Godoy, a favorite of the Queen and widely believed to be her lover, who enjoyed the lasting favor of the King.